 - Walgreens appointments can be booked at walgreens.com.

 How can I find an appointment for a specific type of vaccine?

 Three vaccines are currently approved for use in the U.S. Each has been proven to be safe and effective in preventing severe illness or death from COVID-19.
 The Moderna and Johnson & Johnson vaccines are approved for use for adults 18 and older.
-The Pfizer vaccine is approved for anyone 12 or older.
-The Pfizer and Moderna vaccines require two doses.
-The Johnson & Johnson vaccine requires only one dose.
+The Pfizer vaccine is approved for anyone 5 or older.
+The Pfizer and Moderna vaccines require two doses in the initial series.
+The Johnson & Johnson vaccine requires only one dose in the initial series.